Please note that this situation is rapidly evolving. Please therefore check GOV.WALES for announcements.

 It’s important that you keep an audit trail where you discuss any enforcement activity that has had to pause as a result of Covid-19.
 This will provide documented evidence that you have done whatever you can to comply with the law.
 For example, where the tenant is self-isolating so you are unable to visit the property, or you are unable to undertake work at the property because a tenant is self-isolating.

 Examples of good practice

-You could record the date and time of any telephone calls where you agree a decision and summarise a note of the conversation.
+You could record the date and time of any telephone calls where you agree a decision, including a summary note of the conversation.

-You could keep a record of all text messages sent and received and summarise a note of the conversation.
+You could keep a record of all text messages sent and received, including a summary note of the conversation.
 You could also save a copy of the text messages to your computer.

 You could follow up any telephone calls with an email which states what you discussed and agreed and ask the recipient (be that a tenant or contractor) to reply to confirm that they are content with the summary you have provided.
 You could save a copy of these to your computer so that you have access to them in the event that your email account is inaccessible.

 You could keep a copy of all letters that you send to and any letters that you receive from your tenants.
 You could also note the date that they were sent, and send by a tracked postal method, so that you can confirm whether they were delivered or not.

 Where tenants have difficulty paying rent over this period, we ask that landlords do not issue a notice seeking possession, particularly given that the tenant may be sick or facing other hardship due to COVID-19.